resource/Front-End-Standards/Stylesheets/CSS.md

 ```

 ### <a name="specificity">Specificity</a>
-Avoid using overly-specific selectors by understanding [specificity](http://coding.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/) and [how it works](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity#How_is_it_calculated.3F).
+Avoid using overly-specific selectors.
+Understand [specificity](http://coding.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/) and [how it works](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity#How_is_it_calculated.3F).

 ```css
 /* bad */